The 7 Best Canon EOS 30D Lenses

 - Best Lens for Macro: Canon EF-S 60mm f/2.8 Macro USM

-Canon EF-S 17-55mm f/2.8 IS USM: The build quality of this lens is what you would expect from Canon's full-frame L-series, but it is built for Cameras that have APS-C sensors that have the EF-S mount.
-It is a big step up from the standard zoom lens bundled with the EOS 30D.
+Canon EF-S 17-55mm f/2.8 IS USM: The quality of this lens is in line with Canon’s full-frame L-series, but it is built for Cameras that have APS-C sensors that have the EF-S mount.
+It is a major step up from the zoom included with the EOS Rebel 30D.

-If out of all the Canon lenses that are available, you could only choose a single one, this would be the best pick.
+If out of all the Canon lenses that are available, you could only select a single one, this would be the best choice.

-Sigma 17-50mm f/2.8 EX DC OS HSM FLD: By having image stabilization, tack sharp images can be shot at shutter speeds up to 4 stops slower than if there was no stabilization.
-With the large aperture and very usable zoom range, the lens would work for all kinds of photography from landscapes to portraits.
+Sigma 17-50mm f/2.8 EX DC OS HSM FLD: By having image stabilization, sharp pictures can be shot at shutter speeds up to 4 stops lower than if there was no stabilization.
+With the large aperture and highly usable zoom range, the lens is appropriate for everything from landscapes to portraits.

-Based on glowing customer reviews, users fall in love with this lens.
-It could end up permanently mounted to your camera.
+Based on outstanding reviews, users love this lens.
+It could become your first choice.

 Best Telephoto Zooms

-Sigma 18-300mm f/3.5-6.3 DC OS: This is just like having two or three zooms packaged into one.
-The 16.6x zoom ratio means all focal lengths from wide angle to telephoto are covered.
-Constructed with 17 elements in 13 groups, with four FLD and 1 SLD element, means that the lens able to take sharp crisp, high-quality photographs, without having to be concerned with optical imperfections.
+Sigma 18-300mm f/3.5-6.3 DC OS: This is like having three zoom lenses put together together.
+With a 16.6x zoom ratio, all focal lengths from wide angle to telephoto are covered.
+Built with 17 elements in 13 groups, with four FLD and 1 SLD element, means it is possible to get sharp crisp, high-quality images, without having to be concerned with optical imperfections.

-The huge zoom span does come at the price of being somewhat heavy and large.
-Other options that will be a better choice to dedicate all day lugging around in combination with the Canon EOS 30D.
+The large focal length range does come at the price of being large and heavy.
+There are other choices that might be a better option to dedicate all day lugging around in combination with the Canon EOS Rebel 30D.

-Canon EF-S 18-200mm f/3.5-5.6 IS: Here's a lightweight and compact lens that is still equipped with a very usable zoom range.
-With four stops of stabilization, it really is a product that supplies excellent results at a cost-effective cost.
-This is a great choice to avoid unnecessary size and weight.
+Canon EF-S 18-200mm f/3.5-5.6 IS: Here’s a portable and lightweight lens that still has a large zoom range.
+With 4 stops of image stabilization it truly is a solution that has high-quality performance at an economical cost.
+This will likely be the one to get to avoid unwanted weight and size.

-Canon EF 75-300mm f/4-5.6 III: Lighter weight and smaller sized than the other lenses previously mentioned, which can be an important consideration if you do not want to bring a heavy camera.
-The focal length is equivalent to 120-480mm on a Canon APS-C sized sensor.
+Canon EF 75-300mm f/4-5.6 III: More compact and lighter weight than the other lenses mentioned earlier, than can be an advantage if you do not want to haul around a bulky kit.
+The focal length is equivalent to 120-480mm on a Canon APS-C sensor.

-Canon EF-S 24mm f/2.8 STM: Out of all the solutions designed for the Canon EF-S mount, this is the thinnest and smallest.
-A true "pancake" wide angle that causes it to be an ideal pick for travel photography as the overall size is hard to beat.
-It can capture images as close as 6 inches (16 cm).
+Canon EF-S 24mm f/2.8 STM: Of all the solutions produced for the Canon EF-S mount, this is the thinnest and smallest.
+This wide angle is known as a “pancake” due to the small size, making it an ideal choice for travel photography.
+The minimum focusing distance pictures can be captured at is 6 inches (16cm).

-Sigma 35mm F1.4 Art DG HSM: A really good example of what modern-day optical engineering is capable of.
-It takes sharp images across the entire image, even when shot wide open.
-The hyper-sonic motor (HSM) allows accurate, fast, and quiet autofocus.
+Sigma 35mm F1.4 Art DG HSM: A good creation demonstrating what the latest optical engineering is able to produce.
+It captures sharp photos from corner to corner, even when shot wide open.
+The Hyper-Sonic Motor enables accurate, quite, and fast autofocus.

 Best Lenses for Portrait Photography

-Canon EF 85mm f/1.8 USM: Many people would consider this lens the most widely used lens for portrait photography manufactured by Canon.
-The wide f/1.8 aperture works well for working in low light and has the ability to produce a shallow depth of field, with beautiful bokeh, to draw attention to the photo subject.
-For wedding photographers, this is an essential lens to own.
+Canon EF 85mm f/1.8 USM: Many people would consider this the most widely used lens for portrait photography manufactured by Canon.
+The fast f/1.8 aperture works well for working in low light and is able to create a shallow depth of field, with eye-catching bokeh, to separate the subject of the photo.
+This is a must have for wedding photographers.

-Sigma 50mm F1.4 Art DG HSM: An excellent lens that is an excellent choice for portraits along with street, studio work, and landscape, with pro-level construction quality.
-Tack sharp from corner to corner wide open with almost no vignetting or distortion.
+Sigma 50mm F1.4 Art DG HSM: An excellent lens that is well suited for portrait photography ın addition to street, landscape, and studio work, with a professional construction quality.
+Extremely sharp from corner to corner wide open with very little vignetting or distortion.

-Canon EF 100mm f/2 USM: Close to the Canon 85mm f/1.8, but was designed with a slightly narrower field of view.
-Compared to the other two lenses, it's ideal for low-light shooting in a small package that's comfortable to use.
+Canon EF 100mm f/2 USM: Comparable to the Canon 85mm f/1.8, but was designed with a marginally narrower field of view.
+Like the other two lenses, it is very good for low-light photography in a streamlined body that’s easy to use.

 Best Lenses for Sports & Wildlife

-Tamron SP 150-600mm f/5-6.3 Di VC USD G2: This 2nd generation lens is a big advancement by Tamron.
-Image quality has gotten much better across the whole zoom range and has an excellent build quality.
-The autofocus uses an ultrasonic silent drive motor that's extremely precise and fast.
-With this mounted on your camera, you will find you have no difficulties capturing terrific wildlife or action shots.
+Tamron SP 150-600mm f/5-6.3 Di VC USD G2: The G2 is the 2nd gen version of this lens and represents a great improvement by Tamron.
+Image quality level has gotten much better throughout the whole zoom range and still offering a great build quality.
+An ultrasonic silent drive motor controls the autofocusing system that’s extremely precise and fast.
+With this mounted on your camera, you’ll find you experience no difficulties getting excellent action or wildlife shots.

-Sigma 150-600mm f/5-6.3 Contemporary DG OS HSM: The Sigma is built with a light and small build considering it is a hyper-telephoto lens.
-In addition to that, the hyper sonic motor and optical stabilization, there's an accelerometer in order to improve shots when panning.
-As an added perk, there is almost always a promotional package that features additional items combined with free shipping if you order the lens.
-That's fantastic as free camera gear is hard to refuse.
+Sigma 150-600mm f/5-6.3 Contemporary DG OS HSM: The Sigma offers a small and light construction considering it is a hyper-telephoto lens.
+To add to that, the optical stabilizer and hyper sonic motor, there is a built-in accelerometer which can improve photographs when panning.
+As an additional bonus, there is almost always a promotional deal that is comprised of additional items as well as free shipping with the lens when you purchase one.
+That’s great seeing as free camera gear is difficult to pass up.

-Canon EF 100-400mm F4.5-5.6L IS II USM: Undeniably, the lens has superior picture performance than the other two.
-Having said that, high performance comes with a substantial price that is significantly bigger than that of the camera.
-Among the notable features of this lens is a rotation-type zoom ring which includes adjustable torque settings allowing the lens to be customized to personal liking.
+Canon EF 100-400mm F4.5-5.6L IS II USM: Unquestionably, the lens has much better image performance than the other two.
+That being said, performance is attached to a hefty price that dwarfs that of the camera.
+One of the several great features this lens has is a rotation-type zoom ring which has adjustable torque control allowing the lens to be set up to your personal liking.

-Canon EF 20mm f/2.8 USM: Weighing only 14.3oz (405g), this is a wide focal length lens that remains lightweight and small.
-Even when set to AF there is a manual focus override, which makes it less difficult to obtain focus.
-If you intend on bringing your 30D with you on hikes, this is a great choice as it can fit in nearly every camera bag.
+Canon EF 20mm f/2.8 USM: Weighing only 405g (14.3 oz), this is a wide focal length lens that is compact and lightweight.
+There is a manual focus override, even when the lens is set to AF, that makes it faster to achieve perfect focus.
+If you plan on bringing your Rebel 30D with you on hikes, this is a very good selection as it is likely to fit in almost any camera bag.

-Sigma 20mm f/1.4 DG HSM Art: With a truly pro construction quality, the 20mm f/1.4 is the widest lens in the Sigma Art series.
-Constructed with 15 elements in 11 groups with a Low Dispersion and 5 Special Low Dispersion elements, axial chromatic aberration, spherical aberration, and field curvature are nearly completely gone.
+Sigma 20mm f/1.4 DG HSM Art: The widest lens in the Sigma Art series lineup, the 20mm f/1.4 provides a professional build.
+Built with 11 groups having 15 elements with a 5 Special Low Disperson and a Low Dispersion element, axial chromatic aberration, spherical aberration, and field curvature are just about gone.

-It is a somewhat big and heavy hunk of glass.
-Don't anticipate the lens being nicely balanced mounted on the camera.
+It is a somewhat sizeable and heavy piece of glass.
+You shouldn’t count on it to be well balanced on the camera.

-Canon EF-S 60mm f/2.8 Macro USM: The first to be manufactured for the EF-S mount, it is a true macro lens, able to obtain 1x magnification.
-During focusing, the front element doesn't move, as the lens features an internal focusing.
-You will appreciate the sharp images made by this lens.
-It's a great pick to use with the EOS 30D on account of the reasonable price and compact size being hard to beat.
+Canon EF-S 60mm f/2.8 Macro USM: The first to be designed for the EF-S mount, this is a actual macro lens, able to achieve 1:1 magnification.
+It was designed with internal focusing, which means the front element won’t move when focusing.
+You will like the tack sharp shots produced by this lens.
+It’s an outstanding choice to use on the EOS Rebel 30D because of the value and small size being tough to match.

-Canon EF 100mm f/2.8L Macro IS USM: With image stabilization and an internal focusing system, it is plain to see why this is a top of the line pro L-series lens.
-It is weather sealed, and that makes it an excellent option to use out into the field in harsh conditions.
-Obtain this lens and you'll not need to go looking for an alternative.
+Canon EF 100mm f/2.8L Macro IS USM: With optical stabilization and internal focusing, it is obvious why this is a pro L-series lens.
+It is a great choice to bring out into the field since it is weather sealed.
+Purchase this lens and you will not need to go searching for an alternative.

-Tamron AF 90mm f/2.8 Di SP A/M 1:1 Macro: With an excellent working distance and recessed front element, you will most likely never be required to make use of the hood.
-However, it does not have an internal focusing system, as a result, the lens will extend when closely focusing on a subject.
+Tamron AF 90mm f/2.8 Di SP A/M 1:1 Macro: With a recessed front element and a very good working distance, you will most likely never need to make use of the lens hood.
+Having said that, it doesn’t have an internal focusing system, as a result the lens will extend when focusing.

-An additional potential downside if you would like to use it as a portrait lens is that it doesn't have any kind of built-in stabilization.
-Using flash will prevent that from being an issue.
+Yet another potential limitation if you want to use it as a portrait lens is that it doesn’t have any kind of built-in image stabilization.
+That won’t be an issue if it’s used with flash.

-This are posts related to the Canon 30D camera:
+This is a list of articles related to the Canon Rebel 30D camera: